Skip to content

 What qualifies as a lead in B2B?

 A B2B lead is someone who fits your ideal client profile and has shown measurable interest in your solution.
-This includes downloading gated content, requesting demos, attending webinars, or responding to outreach.
-The lead must provide contact information and demonstrate both need and authority.
+Qualifying signals include downloading gated content, requesting demos, attending webinars, or responding to outreach.
+The lead must also provide contact information and demonstrate both need and authority.

 What are the main types of B2B leads?